 It has been popping everywhere on facebook, youtube...
 So I guess it was only a matter of time before it make its way to Bangkok.

 In short, Axe throwing is when you throw Axes at a target (thanks genius).

 But instead of doing it in the wild, you do in a somewhat controlled environment with pros to explain you how to do it correctly and how not to hurt yourself or people around you.

 Like for darts, there's a target with points and the closer you get to the center, the more points you score.

 The one who score the most points win (obviously).

 That's a game that you can play 1vs1 or in tournament.

 You might ask, isn't Axe Throwing dangerous?
 That sounds difficult too.

 Truth is, it's apparently not that dangerous.
-You can find many videos accidents online so that should be a good sign and the Golden Axe Throw Club say nobody got hurt there (yet).
+You can't find many videos of accidents online so that should be a good sign and the Golden Axe Throw Club say nobody got hurt there (yet).

 As when you get on the plane, you start the session with a security brief to tell you how to throw axes safely.